For Parents and Teachers

 For more student resources, please see our Databases.
 You will need a library card to access these sites.

 Buddy Reading is a great program for students struggling in reading.
-Our trained volunteers are here on Wednesdays after school from 4:00-5:30pm to play Zirkel: A Reading Adventure Game with the student to help with reading skills.
+Our trained volunteers play Zirkel: A Reading Adventure Game with the student to help with reading skills.
+The game is also available to check out and play at home.
 For more information, contact Cynthia Slosson at 970-962-2758.

 Licensed Therapy Dogs are available at the library on most afternoons and Saturdays for children to read to.
 Children can bring a book from home or pick out a book at the library to read to Man's Best Friend.
 We have dogs of all sizes and breeds to help make a child's reading experience a positive one.
 Contact Sabrina Smith or call 970-962-2587.